Farama-Foundation/PettingZoo/docs/index.md

     :name: warlods
 ```

-**Environments can be interacted with in a manner very similar to Gym:**
+**Environments can be interacted with in a manner very similar to Gymnasium:**

 ```python
   from pettingzoo.butterfly import knights_archers_zombies_v10